 called a Personal Profile, and obtain administrator signatures on the required application.

 This takes time and there is a deadline for submitting all items for approval.

 No student is allowed to register himself or herself for the internship (585) and/or

 the internship seminar (586).
 Dr. Scheidet registers all approved interns.

 When can I begin logging hours?

 Not until all items are submitted and approved by Dr. Scheidet.
-This submission process,
+Interns will be notified

 I am currently in an administrative position.
 Will my internship be waived?

 If a student is currently working in an administrative position they will not be granted

 a waiver for their internship.
 Twenty-five percent (25%) of the internship hours can